 A retrospective study of standing gastrocnemius-soleus stretching versus night splinting in the treatment of plantar fasciitis

-One article on PainSci cites Barry 2002: Complete Guide to Plantar Fasciitis
+One page on PainSci cites Barry 2002: Complete Guide to Plantar Fasciitis

-PainSci summary of Barry 2002: ?This page is one of thousands in the PainScience.com bibliography.
+PainSci commentary on Barry 2002: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

 From the abstract: “The night splint treatment group had a significantly shorter recovery time, fewer follow-up visits to recovery, and fewer total additional interventions compared to the [standing calf] stretching group.”